 Choice Act, Section 702

 CU Boulder is in full compliance with the Choice Act Section 702.
 Veterans at CU have been eligible for in-state rates for many years based on the criteria above.
 The Choice Act extends those benefits to dependents on campus.
 Please consult the VA requirements, for an overview of what is required to receive in-state tuition.
 You must be using Post 9/11 Chapter 33 benefits or the Fry Scholarship to qualify for this exception.
-Additionally, students must enroll at CU Boulder within three years of your transferor's discharge from active duty.
-Beginning July 1, 2017, this law will expand to include dependents of active duty service members.
+Additionally, students must enroll at CU Boulder within three years of your transferor's discharge from active duty or they must still be on active duty when you begin.
+Dependents that qualify for this exception will continue to be billed as in-state students as long as they are continuously enrolled (attending every fall and spring semester) even if they are out of transferred benefits.

 To verify eligibility, the Office of Veteran Services will need a copy of the transferor's DD-214 if they retired or separated within three years of the student starting school.
 If they are on active duty, a copy of their current orders must be submitted.
 Either item accepted as a paper copy, fax or email.